squid-cache/squid-cache.github.io/docs/KnowledgeBase/HostHeaderForgery.md

 TPROXY proxies.
 Some of them appeared previously to be optional due to old Squid bugs which have now been fixed.

-  - ensure that NAT is performed on the same box as Squid.
+* ensure that NAT is performed on the same box as Squid.
+    > :information_source:

-      - Squid **MUST** have access to the NAT systems records of what the original destination IP was.
+        Squid **MUST** have access to the NAT systems records of what the original destination IP was.
 Without that information all traffic will get a 409 HTTP error and log this alert.

+    > :information_source:
-      - When operating Squid on a different machine to your router use **Policy Routing** or a tunnel to deliver traffic to squid.
+        When operating Squid on a different machine to your router use **Policy Routing** or a tunnel to deliver traffic to squid.
 Do not perform destination NAT (DNAT, REDIRECT, Port Forwarding) on the router machine before the traffic hits Squid.

-  - ensure that the DNS servers Squid uses are the same as those used by the client(s).
+* ensure that the DNS servers Squid uses are the same as those used by the client(s).
+    > :information_source:

-      - Certain popular CDN hosting networks use load balancing systems to determine which website IPs to return in the DNS query response.
+        Certain popular CDN hosting networks use load balancing systems to determine which website IPs to return in the DNS query response.
 These are based on the querying DNS resolvers IP.
 If Squid and the client are using different resolvers there is an increased chance of different results being given.
 Which can lead to this alert.

-  - ensure that your DNS servers are obeying the IP rotation TTL for that domain name.
+* ensure that your DNS servers are obeying the IP rotation TTL for that domain name.
+    > :information_source:

-      - Certain CDN networks load balance by rotating a set of IPs in and out of service with each TTL cycle.
+        Certain CDN networks load balance by rotating a set of IPs in and out of service with each TTL cycle.
 Storing the website IPs longer than the TTL permits is a violation of DNS protocol which produces incorrect DNS responses periodically.
 This alert is just one of the more visible side effects that violation causes.

-  - ensure that the commercial 8.8.8.8 service is not being used directly.
+* ensure that the commercial 8.8.8.8 service is not being used directly.

+    > :information_source:
-      - This service is known to be particularly bad with rotation of lookup results on each query - much faster than even the TTL for the zones it is serving.
+        This service is known to be particularly bad with rotation of lookup results on each query - much faster than even the TTL for the zones it is serving.

+    > :information_source:
-      - If you really need to use this service at all a local DNS resolver should be setup that uses it as upstream forwarder.
+        If you really need to use this service at all a local DNS resolver should be setup that uses it as upstream forwarder.
 The local network machines can use that local resolver to access DNS.